Manucho: Early career

-Manchester United
+Manchester United, loans at Panathinaikos and Hull City

 On 21 December 2007, it was announced that Manucho had agreed to sign for English Premier League champions Manchester United.
 He joined the club in January 2008 on a three-year contract.
-Prior to the announcement, Manucho had been on a three-week trial with the Manchester club, during which he managed to impress United manager Sir Alex Ferguson enough to earn himself a contract.
+Prior to the announcement, Manucho had been on a three-week trial with the Manchester club, during which he managed to impress United manager Alex Ferguson enough to earn himself a contract.

-Panathinaikos (loan)

 On 31 January 2008, it was reported that Manucho was due to head out on loan to Greek team Panathinaikos for the remainder of the 2007–08 season, due to complications obtaining a work permit, with a view to him gaining valuable first team experience.
-United manager Alex Ferguson announced on 1 February 2008 that Manucho had indeed been loaned out to Panathinaikos until the end of the season.
+Ferguson announced on 1 February that Manucho had indeed been loaned out to Panathinaikos until the end of the season.
 The loan period began soon after Angola's elimination from the 2008 Africa Cup of Nations by Egypt.
 Manucho scored on his league debut for Panathinaikos in a 2–0 home win over Larissa.
 Panathinaikos finished the Super League Greece 2007–08 season in third place, qualifying the team for a play-off for the remaining European places.
 Manucho scored three goals in this six-game mini tournament, helping Panathinaikos to top the play-off group and qualify for the second qualifying round of the 2008–09 UEFA Champions League.

-Return to Manchester United

-At the end of the 2007–08 season, Manucho returned to Manchester United for pre-season training and the club's summer tour of South Africa.
+At the end of the 2007–08 season, Manucho returned to United for pre-season training and the club's summer tour of South Africa.
 However, he had picked up a suspected metatarsal injury and was unable to play a part in the pre-season programme.
-In August 2008, the club confirmed that they had re-applied for a work permit for Manucho so that he could play for them.
-On 28 August 2008, the Manchester Evening News reported that Manucho had received a work permit earlier that summer, which was confirmed on the official website.
-Manucho was handed the number 26 shirt for the 2008–09 season.
-Although it was claimed he was carrying an injury and would not feature, he made his competitive first team debut as a substitute on 23 September 2008 in a League Cup Third Round tie at home to Middlesbrough.
-The game ended 3–1 to Manchester United.
-Manucho made his Premier League debut for Manchester United on 15 November 2008, coming on as a 74th-minute substitute for Carlos Tevez in a home match against Stoke City.
+In August, the club confirmed that they had re-applied for a work permit for Manucho.
+On 28 August, the Manchester Evening News reported that Manucho had received a work permit earlier that summer, which was confirmed on the official website.
+He was handed the number 26 shirt for the 2008–09 season, made his competitive first team debut as a substitute on 23 September in a League Cup Third Round tie at home to Middlesbrough.
+The game ended 3–1 to United.
+Manucho made his league debut for United on 15 November, coming on as a 74th-minute substitute for Carlos Tevez in a home match against Stoke City.
 Ten minutes after coming on, Manucho was involved in the build-up to United's fourth goal by Danny Welbeck.
-On 18 December 2008, Manucho scored his first goal in a Manchester United shirt, heading home Magnus Eikrem's cross to earn United's reserve side a 1–1 draw against Everton in a Reserve League North match.
+On 18 December, Manucho scored his first goal in a United shirt, heading home Magnus Wolff Eikrem's cross to earn United's reserve side a 1–1 draw against Everton in a Reserve League North match.